WHY STUDY LITERATURE AND PHOTOGRAPHY IN IRELAND?

 This program is offered to enable students to study abroad while making normal progress toward their degree objectives, and earning units in courses taught by Santa Rosa Junior College faculty.
 This program is offered in partnership with the American Institute for Foreign Study (AIFS), which arranges transportation, living accommodations, and a wide range of student and instructional support services.
 Units earned on this trip will appear on transcripts issued by Santa Rosa Junior College.

 - You will be in Ireland from June 7-July 10, 2020.
-This program will also include mandatory class meetings prior to departure—likely at least one the week of May 27th, and probably two the week of June 1st (TBD).
-We will also hold a pre-departure meeting to be conducted by AIFS.
+This program will also include mandatory class meetings prior to departure on Monday, June 1 and Tuesday, June 2, from 9:00 am-1:00 pm (ART 82) and 1:00 pm-3:00 pm (ENGL 1B).
+We will also hold a separate pre-departure meeting to be conducted by AIFS.

 - Depart the U.S.: Sunday, June 7, 2020